 In England, data from an open cohort study revealed an increased incidence rate of first ischemic and hemorrhagic stroke both in peripartum and early postpartum.
 The incidence rate of stroke was 25.0 per 100,000 person-years outside pregnancy.
 The rate was lower antepartum, 10.7 per 100,000 person-years, but increased 3-fold within 6 weeks to 47.1 per 100,000 person-years, and up to 9-fold to 161.1 per 100,000 person-years within 12 weeks (09).

 A pooled analysis of 13 studies showed that the risk of pregnancy-related venous thrombosis and venous thromboembolism were low, 0.9% and 0.27%, respectively.
 However, the relative risk of noncerebral venous thromboembolism is 16-fold higher (2.7%), and the recurrence of cerebral venous thrombosis is 80-fold higher (0.9%) than the risk in general population.
-The rate of miscarriage is similar to the general population (Aguiar et al 2016).
+The rate of miscarriage is not different from the general population (04).
 Cerebral venous sinus thrombosis occurred in 10 to 20 per 100,000 births in North America and Europe but in up to 200 to 500 per 100,000 births in India.
-Most cases occurred during the second or third week postpartum (28; 67).
+Most cases occurred during the second or third week postpartum (31; 75).

 The incidence of gestational hypertension/preeclampsia is approximately 6% to 8% in the United States.
-The rate of preeclampsia is 2% to 7% in healthy nulliparous women; 14% in women with twin gestation; and 18% in women with prior preeclampsia (91).
-There seems to be racial predisposition; 5% to 10% of whites and 15% to 20% of blacks are at risk.
-Other high-risk groups include new paternity, multiparous women older than 35 years of age with extrauterine pregnancy, hydatidiform mole, or multiple pregnancies (92; 57; 106).
-The incidence of eclampsia was 2.7 cases per 10,000 births in a population-based epidemiologic study in the United Kingdom in 2005, a nearly 50% reduction compared to data from 1992 (63).
+The rate of preeclampsia is 2% to 7% in healthy nulliparous women; 14% in women with twin gestation; and 18% in women with prior preeclampsia (102).
+There appears to be a racial predisposition; 5% to 10% of whites and 15% to 20% of blacks are at risk.
+Other high-risk groups include new paternity, multiparous women older than 35 years of age with extrauterine pregnancy, hydatidiform mole, or multiple pregnancies (103; 64; 119).
+The incidence of eclampsia was 2.7 cases per 10,000 births in a population-based epidemiologic study in the United Kingdom in 2005, a nearly 50% reduction compared to data from 1992 (70).

 Wernicke encephalopathy is prevented by administering intravenous thiamine to patients at risk.
-However, if glucose administration is urgent, it should be given before thiamine infusion is started (45).
-Although clinical trial data are not available, rapid thiamine supplementation after or during the treatment of hypoglycemia is recommended (88).
+However, if glucose administration is urgent, it should be given before thiamine infusion is started (51).
+In absence of clinical trial data, rapid thiamine supplementation after or during the glucose administration is recommended (99).
 Prompt administration of intravenous thiamine may also prevent Korsakoff syndrome, which responds little once developed.
-Intramuscular thiamine 250 mg should be administered daily to patients with poor nutritional status (96).
+Intramuscular thiamine 250 mg should be administered daily to patients with poor nutritional status (109).

-Preventive measures of stroke during pregnancy should address the stroke risk factors.
-Smoking cessation is particularly important.
+Prevention of stroke during pregnancy should address the usual risk factors, in particular smoking.

-If the risk of stroke is low, low dose aspirin is considered.
-Aspirin crosses the placenta.
-A metaanalysis of the studies that found an increased risk of birth defects during the first trimester did not confirm this except for an increased risk of gastroschisis (65).
+If the risk of stroke is low, low dose aspirin is recommended.
+Aspirin crosses the placenta and may cause gastroschisis during the first trimester (73).
 Aspirin teratogenicity seen in retrospective studies was not confirmed by the prospective studies (11).
-However, there may be a risk of premature closure of the fetal ductus arteriosus or maternal and/or fetal hemorrhage.
-During the second and third trimesters, aspirin dose less than 150 mg daily is safe (52).
+However, of concern is premature closure of the fetal ductus arteriosus, maternal and/or fetal hemorrhage.
+During the second and third trimesters, aspirin dose less than 150 mg daily is safe (59).

-Anticoagulation with either subcutaneous unfractionated heparin or low molecular weight heparin (LMWH) is recommended for the treatment of venous thromboembolism and prevention of stroke in pregnant women with thrombophilia.
+Subcutaneous unfractionated heparin (UFH) or low molecular weight heparin (LMWH) is recommended for prevention and treatment of venous thromboembolism and of stroke in pregnant women with thrombophilia.
 Heparins do not cross the placenta and are not associated with teratogenicity or increased risk of fetal hemorrhage.

-Low molecular weight heparin is the preferred form as it has a lower risk of osteoporosis and thrombocytopenia compared to unfractionated heparin (24).
-Low molecular weight heparin can be administered throughout pregnancy but should be discontinued at least 24 hours before the expected neuraxial anesthesia, induction of delivery, or C-section.
+Low molecular weight heparin has a lower risk of osteoporosis and thrombocytopenia compared to unfractionated heparin (27).
+Low molecular weight heparin can be administered throughout pregnancy except for a minimum of 24 hours before the expected neuraxial anesthesia, induction of delivery, or C-section.